anton-bannykh/ml-2013/dmitry.gerasimov/lab-perceptron/README.md

 3. runs given number of perceptron training algorithm
 4. calculates the error rate, precision and recall
 5. averages error rate over the given number of iteration and prints it out

+Current error rate averaged over 100 runs is about 11 %.